 Dusting the leaves regularly – and gently – can ensure your plant gets all the sunlight it needs.
 Never apply a leaf shine product, though, as this can damage the delicate foliage.
 It might even result in brown-tipped leaves.

-Dappled or indirect sunlight is what Calathea Orbifolia really craves.
+Like the other Calathea varieties, the Calathea Orbifolia craves dappled or indirect sunlight.
 Sufficient diffused light will make those markings nothing short of spectacular.
 Too much direct light isn’t a good thing though.

 Low light conditions may be OK for Calathea Orbifolia in some cases.
 Excess bright sunshine, though, might well kill this one off before you even get started!